sun-yd/sun-yd.github.io/_pages/about.md

 <p style="text-align: justify;">
 I am currently a third-year master student majoring in computer science and technology at the <a href="https://sai.jlu.edu.cn/">School of Artificial Intelligence</a>, <a href="https://www.jlu.edu.cn/">Jilin University</a>  (985, 211, Double 1st-Class), supervised by <a href="https://xiaofengcaoml.github.io/">Prof. Xiaofeng Cao</a>.
 My research interests lie in the fields of graph data mining and non-Euclidean deep learning.
 <br>
-<span style="color: red;"> I am actively looking for 2025 fall Phd position, I would greatly appreciate any relevant information you might be able to <a href="mailto:sunyd22@mails.jlu.edu.cn">share</a>. </span>
 </p>

 News